 Organized by Brett Littman, Executive Director.

-Judith Bernstein: Cabinet of Horrors is made possible through the support of Valeria Napoleone XX, and Corina Larkin and Nigel Dawn, with additional contributions from Burger Collection, Hong Kong; Karma International, Zürich/Los Angeles; and an anonymous donor.
+Judith Bernstein: Cabinet of Horrors is made possible through the support of Valeria Napoleone XX; Corina Larkin and Nigel Dawn; and the Richman Family Foundation with additional contributions from Burger Collection, Hong Kong; Karma International, Zürich/Los Angeles; and an anonymous donor.

 Special thanks to Paul Kasmin Gallery, New York, for their support of the exhibition catalogue.